 Also in 2019, Geology and Mineral Resources, with support from the U.S. Geological Survey (USGS) National Geological and Geophysical Data Preservation Program (NGGDPP), conducted a detailed review of published and unpublished reports, maps, and physical materials in our archives that provided information about critical minerals in Virginia.
 Information was extracted from historic exploration and mining records and potential critical mineral associations that may have been unrecognized at the time were identified.
 This series of web pages is the result of our work.
 Learn more about this project »

-In Virginia, nearly all of the 35 critical minerals on the Federal list occur in trace quantities, but at the present time, only 4 are considered to have high potential for economic commercial development.
-These include rare earth elements (REE), titanium, uranium, and zirconium.
+In Virginia, nearly all of the 50 critical minerals on the Federal list occur in trace quantities, but at the present time, 14 rare earth elements (REE) , titanium , and zirconium are considered to have high potential for economic commercial development.

-An additional 13 on the list have moderate potential for economic development in Virginia; many of these commodities were mined or prospected in the past, and the mineral system and ore deposit types are known to occur in the State.
+An additional 15 on the list have moderate potential for economic development in Virginia; many of these commodities were mined or prospected in the past, and the mineral system and ore deposit types are known to occur in the State.
+They are: Aluminum, Arsenic, Barite, Cobalt, Gallium, Germanium, Graphite, Hafnium, Manganese, Nickel, Niobium, Tantalum, Tin, Tungsten, Zinc.

-The remaining 18 (antimony, berylium, bismuth, cesium, chromium, fluorspar, helium, indium, lithium, magnesium, plantinum metals, potash, rhenium, rubidium, scandium, strontium, tellurium, and vanadium) have unknown potential for economic concentrations in Virginia; none have previously been mined or prospected and the mineral systems and ore deposit types are uncommon in the State.
-The links below provide more information for each of the 35 critical minerals on the Federal list.
+The remaining 18 (antimony, berylium, bismuth, cesium, chromium, fluorspar, indium, lithium, magnesium, platinum metals (platinum, palladium, rhodium, ruthenium, iridium, andosmium), rubidium, scandium, tellurium, and vanadium) have unknown potential for economic concentrations in Virginia; none have previously been mined or prospected and the mineral systems and ore deposit types are uncommon in the State.
+The links below provide more information for each of the 50 critical minerals on the Federal list.

 Day, W.C., 2019, The Earth Mapping Resources Initiative (Earth MRI): Mapping the Nation’s Critical Mineral Resources: U.S. Geological Survey Fact Sheet 2019-3007.